This post may contain affiliate links. Please read our disclosure policy.

 frying ground turkey in a skillet for stir fry and adding vegetables

 Cook the ground turkey in a large skillet and transfer it to a plate/bowl.
-Add the oil to the same skillet and give the onion a one minute head start, then add the rest of the vegetables and stir fry them for 3-4 minutes.
+Add the oil to the same skillet and give the onion a one minute head start, then add the rest of the vegetables and stir fry them until tender-crisp.

 adding the homemade sauce to ground turkey stir fry and cooking to perfection